mikhama/presentation-tensorflowjs/transcript.md

 Operations never modify input Tensors and always return new Tensors.
 TensorFLow.js provides many operations such as addition, substraction, multipliying, dividing, finding dot product, and so on.

-Memory management is the key in the Machine Learning tasks because they are generally computationally expensive.
+Memory management is the key to the Machine Learning tasks because they are generally computationally expensive.
 For memory management you can use methods: `dispose` and `tidy`.

 You can see more on the documentation page.